NeuroValida is a breakthrough drug validation platform

 What is Neurovalida?

-NeuroValida is a breakthrough drug validation platform that combines the use of high throughput methodology to establish the localisation of putative drug targets in well characterised adult human brain tissues and live cells.
+NeuroValida is a breakthrough drug validation platform that combines the use of high throughput methodology to establish the localisation of putative drug targets in well characterised adult human brain tissues.

 NeuroValida employs the use of human brain tissue microarray by which we produce slides containing up to 60 regions of interest (or 60 cases) for drug discovery or validation purposes.